 The Atelier Method Can Significantly Boost Your Training

-Years ago, I came across life drawing and representational art and found this to be a fun hobby I went on a quest to become better at drawing people, and this led me on a path that was enormously enriching; to be able to draw and paint.
-I learned about the atelier method of training and that changed everything.
-I have been in the training industry for more than a decade and knew a few tricks of the trade; but here, I was confronted with a training technique that was behind the art produced in the golden ages of painting about 150 years ago, but somehow was overlooked and forgotten.
+Years ago, I came across life drawing and representational art and found this to be a fun hobby.
+I went on a quest to become better at drawing, which eventually led me on a path that was enormously enriching; I wanted to be able to draw and paint people.
+I then learned about the atelier method of training which changed everything.
+I have been in the training industry for more than a decade and knew some tricks of the trade; but with the atelier training, I was confronted with a training technique that was responsible for some of greatest works of the golden age of painting, about 150 years ago.
+Somehow this technique was overlooked and forgotten.

 Being a training geek I could not stop analysing this world further and the more I examined it, the more I realised how much potential there was in this training method, not just to teach art, but to teach any subject.